 Their teacher said, "You don't have to earn those desks.
 These guys did it for you.
 They put them out there for you, but it's up to you to sit here responsibly, to learn, to be good students and good citizens, because they paid a price for you to have that desk, and don't ever forget it."

 I talked to Martha Cothren about that day and also about her military history class.
-This daughter of a World
+This daughter of a World War II POW regularly has veterans visit her classroom — it's one of the ways she teaches her course on the history of World

 In 2006 the Veterans of Foreign Wars named Martha Cothren their "Teacher of the Year."